rockie-yang/explore-erlang/README.md

 # Introduction

-This is a place which I save my learning and studying result for Erlang.
+This is a place which I save my explorelation result for Erlang.

 It is intended to be simple, understandable and reusable.

-Original data are stored in [github](https://github.com/rockie-yang/erlang-code-snippets).
+Original data are stored in [github](https://github.com/rockiey/explore-erlang).
 It contains:
 * Direct markdown file.
 For only concept or mostly need be experienced in Erlang Shell.
 * Graphs.
 To illustrate some concept.